Xristof23/Xristof23/README.md

 media designer as hobbyist

-rock & roll and other music
+likes harder rock and other good music

+smalltown guy from Hassia
+now living in exile at the Rheine

 <!---
 Xristof23/Xristof23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.